A modified formula for calculating low-density lipoprotein cholesterol values

 The FF was transformed as follows:

-]:.
+Multivariate linear regression analysis was used to investigate the relationship between LDL-C (expected value), TG and Non-HDL-C (explanatory variables) concentrations.
+Repeatability of the new formula was evaluated by Bland-Altman analysis :.
 We compared the agreement between FF and our new formula, and calculated the mean and standard deviation of the differences (formula and lab value).
 The mean difference of both FF and new formula were close to zero.
 We concluded the MFF as follows:

 Statistical analysis was performed using SPSS 11.5 for Windows (SPSS Inc., USA).
 Linear regression analyses were used to assess the correlations between the methods of formula calculation and direct measurement.
 To examine the degree of consistency between values obtained by the two methods, we used the graphical procedure outlined by Bland and Altman.
 Comparisons between groups were performed using the method of ANOVA.
 The test of Pearson chi-square was used to compare discrete variables.
 P values less than 0.05 were considered significant.